OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -

-Above, after we compiled and uploaded the Arduino code "petitcat_arduino.ino" and clicked on the Serial Monitor, unfortunately we did not see any indication that the robot car was connected to the Wi-Fi of the local area network.
+<b>--></b>Above, after we compiled and uploaded the Arduino code "petitcat_arduino.ino" and clicked on the Serial Monitor, unfortunately we did not see any indication that the robot car was connected to the Wi-Fi of the local area network.
+Let's look at this in more detail.

 ![readip](readip.png)